 There are lots of ways to contribute as a volunteer, depending on your interest, experience, skills and availability.

-If you are interested in volunteering with the Bounty and you’d like to get involved, please fill out the form below.
+If you are interested in volunteering with Petaluma Bounty and would like to get involved, please fill out the Volunteer Interest Form.

 If you are under 18 years old, you’ll need to print off a volunteer waiver, have a parent or guardian sign it, and bring it with you the first time you volunteer with us.